danielrosen29/Forecasting_Project/readme.md

 ```

 ![](rosen_daniel_forecasting_project_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-\### Let’s analyze these graphs.
+Let’s analyze these graphs.

+**Time series Plot:**

-Time series Plot: From this plot it is easily observed that there exists
+From this plot, it is easily observed that there exists a noticeable
-a noticeable upward trend in the wind power usage.
-Further, there
+upward trend in the wind power usage which is in line with what we
-appears to be regular peaks and valleys, suggesting a seasonal
+already know.
+Further, there appears to be regular peaks and valleys,
-component.
-Contextually, these make sense as we know UK has increased
+suggesting a seasonal component.
+Contextually, these make sense as we
-its wind power usage and throughout the year, due to changes in
+know UK has increased its wind power usage over time, and throughout the
-temperature amongst other things power demand fluctuates and therefore,
+year, due to changes in temperature amongst other things, power demand
-since wind makes up a percentage the supply of the power output to meet
+fluctuates and therefore.
+Since wind makes up a percentage of power
-that demand.
+supply, we should expect it to have a similar shape.

+**ACF (Autocorrelation Function) Plot:**

-ACF (Autocorrelation Function) Plot: There are several things to take
-away from this graph.
+There are several things to take away from this graph.

 - The auto-correlations show a slow decay with significant values at
   specific lags.
 This provides futher evidence for both an underlying